SalmaAlassal/SpringBoot-LearningHub/LearningNotes/JPA.md

 - JPA stands for **Java Persistence API**.
 It is a Java specification for accessing, persisting, and managing data between Java objects / classes and a relational database.

 - **JPA manages ORM in a Java application.** JPA defines a set of classes and interfaces without defining its implementation.
 Hence, an additional ORM tool is required to implement these interfaces.
-So, ORM tools like `Hibernate`, `TopLink` and `iBatis` implements JPA specifications for data persistence.
+So, ORM tools like `Hibernate`, `TopLink`, `OpenJPA` `EclipseLink` and `iBatis` implements JPA specifications for data persistence.

 - **JPA is just a specification,** JPA is not a framework.
 It defines a concept that can be implemented by any framework.
 It requires an implementation.

 - As an object-oriented query language, it uses **JPQL (Java Persistent Query Language)** to execute database operations.
+The role of JPA is to transform JPQL into SQL.

 - A point to be noted here is that **JPA still uses JDBC under the hood** which helps in dealing with relational database models.

 - `javax.persistence` package contains the JPA classes and interfaces.
 In 2019, JPA renamed to **Jakarta Persistence** `jakarta.persistence`.

 ![JPA](./imgs/jpa.png)

+> ORM vendors like Hibernate, TopLink..

 ## JPA vs Hibernate